lsst-sqre/gafaelfawr/docs/kubernetes.rst

 If the user authenticates and authorizes successfully, the request will be sent to the application.
 Included in the request will be an ``X-Auth-Request-Token`` header containing the user's JWT.
-This will be a reissued token signed by JWT Authorizer.
+This will be a reissued token signed by Gafaelfawr.

 Configuring authentication
 --------------------------